EllisOS/metronome/README.md

 Two-track visualisation - accented notes and unaccented notes

-Two-level Tick Modification - base subdivision and the one beneath it- i.e. 8ths and 16ths
+Two-level Tick Modification - for subdivisions of quarters and larger, base subdivision and the one beneath it- i.e. 8ths and 16ths